 This rule is adopted pursuant to Title 26, Chapter 21.

 The purpose of this rule is to promote the public health and welfare through the establishment and enforcement of licensure standards.
 This rule sets standards for the operation and maintenance for End Stage Renal Disease (ESRD) facilities in order to provide safe and effective services.

 (1) The definitions in R432-1-3 apply to this rule.

-(2) "Interdisciplinary professional team" means a team of qualified professionals who are responsible for creating the Patient Long Term Care Program and Patient Care Plan.
-The qualifications are described in 42CFR 405.2137(a) and (b), 2008, which is adopted and incorporated by reference.
+(b) "Interdisciplinary team" means a team of qualified professionals who are responsible for conducting the patient assessment and developing the patient care plan.
+The requirements are described in 42CFR 494.80, 10-1-14 edition, which is adopted and incorporated by reference.

-Each ESRD facility must comply with the conditions of participation set forth in the Code of Federal Regulations, Title 42, Part 405, Subpart U., 2008, which is adopted and incorporated by reference.
+Each ESRD facility must comply with the conditions of participation set forth in the Code of Federal Regulations, Title 42, Part 494, which is adopted and incorporated by reference.

 (1) Each ESRD facility shall establish a written health surveillance and evaluation program for facility personnel commensurate with the services offered.
 The program must include applicable portions of: